This super easy method to making chicken soup takes less than 30 minutes and is as warm and comforting as a hug from your favorite person.

 I currently have 5 different jars of Better than Bouillon in my refrigerator because it's honestly one of the best culinary shortcuts especially if you have limited space in your kitchen, which I most definitely do.
 (My husband and I live, work, and travel full-time in a 5th wheel RV.)

-My favorite is their veggie base.
-It’s rich and flavorful and about a million times better than any kind of vegetable broth you’ll find in a jar, carton, or can.
+It's rich and flavorful and about a million times better than any kind of broth or stock that you'll find in a jar, carton, or can.

 The ingredients that will elevate your chicken soup game